Samiraesmailpur/oraganick/README.md

 Organick is a project that combines a front-end application built with React and a back-end application built with Node.js and Express.
 The front-end allows users to interact with organic products, while the back-end manages the data and provides API endpoints.

-What realized:
+What has been implemented:

 - adaptive and cross-browser design
 - the following pages are implemented: Home, About, Shop, News, Projects, Admin (by the following route: /admin).
 - product display with pagination
-- modal window for product display
+- mmodal window for product item display
 - shopping cart
 - order form
 - slider for user reviews